 Successful lead capture pages are conversation starters: They introduce visitors to an offer, spark their interest and encourage them to convert, typically by asking for their email address in exchange for free content or a discount.
-Having just one spectacular lead capture page can take your business to the next level — and seeing a page yield an ROI of 223% is not uncommon.
+Strong landing pages in general can yield an 11% conversion rate – about 5x higher than the average, and creating a great lead capture page specifically can help you achieve those results and take your business to the next level.

 Through working with thousands of clients over the years, we’ve learned which lead capture page elements convert the best.
-We recommend the following proven strategies to watch your conversion rates go through the roof.
+Use these proven strategies to see your conversion rates go through the roof.

 1. Be Specific